MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 > public HRESULT [OnAllButCurrentEntryDeleted](#onallbutcurrententrydeleted)(VisibleListUpdateEntry * pVisibleListEntries, int cVisibleListEntries)

+#### Parameters
+* `pVisibleListEntries` A list containing the new travel log entries since the last update.
+In this case it will only have the current active entry.

+* `cVisibleListEntries` The number of items in `pVisibleListEntries`

 #### OnAsyncHungCheckReply

-Raised when the browser processes an async hang check message, see `SetHangDetectionMessages`
+Raised when the browser processes an async hang check message, see IDualEngine20BrowserSession::SetHangDetectionMessages().

 > public HRESULT [OnAsyncHungCheckReply](#onasynchungcheckreply)(ULONG correlationId)